A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 \subsection{Performance on Element-Level Prediction}

-In this part, we consider the well-studied task of binary variable prediction, following the setting in state-of-the-art works PaS \cite{han2023gnn} and Apollo \cite{liu2025apollo}.
-We conducted experiments on four representative and commonly used datasets: balanced Item Placement (IP), Workload Appointment (WA), Maximum Independent Set (MIS), and Combinatorial Auction (CA).
-The first two datasets originate from the NeurIPS ML4CO 2021 competition \cite{gasse2022machine}, while the latter two were generated using the Ecole library \cite{prouvostecole} following the protocol in \cite{gasse2019exact}.
-These problems possess profound practical significance.
-As outlined in \cite{gasse2022machine}, IP simulates resource allocation challenges within Google's large-scale cloud computing systems, whilst WA models the apportionment of data flows between servers.
-MIS is a classic problem in graph theory, applicable to many cases such as communication network design and social network analysis.
-CA corresponds to economic system design, with practical applications such as electronic auctions and spectrum allocation.
-These problems underpin core industrial demands, demonstrating the broad practical value of combinatorial optimization.
-For all the four problems, we use 400 instances for training and 100 for testing.
-Detailed introduction of these problems and the data generation protocol can be found in Appendix \ref{sec:app_element_problems}.
-We use Gurobi (v12.0.1) \cite{gurobi}, the state-of-the-art commercial MILP solver, with 3,600 seconds time limit to collect supervised training labels and as the backbone solver in the following predict-and-search experiments.
-We train BGNN and our model under the PaS framework \cite{han2023gnn}, the former is also the prediction model utilized in Apollo \cite{liu2025apollo}.
+In this part, we study binary variable prediction under the setting of PaS \cite{han2023gnn} and Apollo \cite{liu2025apollo}.
+We use four benchmarks: balanced Item Placement (IP), Workload Appointment (WA), Maximum Independent Set (MIS), and Combinatorial Auction (CA).
+The first two are from the NeurIPS ML4CO 2021 competition \cite{gasse2022machine}, while the latter two are generated using the Ecole library \cite{prouvostecole}.
+For each problem, we use 400 instances for training and 100 for testing.
+Detailed problem introduction and data generation method can be found in Appendix \ref{sec:app_element_problems}.
+We use Gurobi \cite{gurobi} with a 3,600-second time limit to collect supervised training labels and as the solver in the following predict-and-search experiments.
+BGNN (also utilized in Apollo \cite{liu2025apollo}) and our model are trained within the PaS framework \cite{han2023gnn}.